neogaialab/strigi/docs/guide/getting-assistance.md

 4. **Choose your action**: Once you have the generated command, you're in control!
 Here are your options:

   - **Run**: Execute your command by selecting this option, pressing `Enter`, confirming again, and  witnessing the results in your terminal.
+  - **Copy**: Save the generated command to your clipboard for easy pasting elsewhere.
+Select this option, press `Enter`, and the command will be copied for you to use in any context you need.
   - **Revise**: Ensure precision by reviewing and modifying the generated command.
 Select this option, press `Enter`, and enter your revise prompt.
   - **Explain**: Gain insights into a command's purpose and usage.
 Select this option, press `Enter`, and delve deeper into its functionality.
   - **Cancel**: Opt out of the current action by selecting this option and pressing `Enter`.
 Alternatively, terminate the interaction pressing `Ctrl+C`.